startxfr/docker-images/Services/apache/README.md

 ## Using this image in your own container

-You can use this Dockerfile template to start a new personalized container based on this container
+You can use this Dockerfile template to start a new personalized container based on this container.
+Create a file named Dockerfile in your project directory and copy this content inside.
+See [docker guide](http://docs.docker.com/engine/reference/builder/) for instructions on how to use this file.
  ```
-FROM startx/fedora:latest
+FROM startx/sv-apache:latest
 #... your container specifications
 CMD ["/bin/run.sh"]
 ```